danieldavidson/SecureCodingDojo-Wiki/Home.md

 The Secure Coding Dojo is a platform for delivering secure coding training.
 While it provides two vulnerable training applications the training portal can be used in conjunction with other applications as well.

 Vulnerable applications:
-- Insecure.Inc is a Java site that demonstrates simple exploits based on SANS Top 25/OWASP Top 10
+- "Insecure.Inc" is a Java site that demonstrates simple exploits based on SANS Top 25/OWASP Top 10
-- Hacker's Den is a Serverless application for more advanced users based on OWASP Top 10
+- "Hacker's Den" is a Serverless application for more advanced users based on OWASP Top 10

 While training sites to teach application security concepts are not new, the target audience has traditionally been pen-testers and ethical hackers.
 The Secure Coding Dojo is primarily intended as a delivery platform for developers and here's why: